pjcalvo/pjcalvo.github.io/_posts/2019-12-18-broken-links-with-python.md

 2. the second rule says: extract all unique links but do not follow them and exclude those who contains *patterToBeExcluded*.

-**why 2 rules?** in this case we want to make sure our site is not hitting extenal links for broken or 404 pages. for example:
+**why 2 rules?** in this case we want to make sure our site is not hitting external links for broken or 404 pages. for example:
 - www.oursite.com -> www.google.com/this/does/not/exist

 ### the callback